ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/plugins/typescript.md

 # TypeScript

-Greenwood has plugin for authoring in [**TypeScript**](https://www.typescriptlang.org/).
+A plugin for authoring in [**TypeScript**](https://www.typescriptlang.org/).
 See the [plugin's README](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-typescript) for complete usage information.

 ## Installation